afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 s1 inc1 0.8327
 ...
 ```

-With 47 subjects, 2 conditions, 2 sessions, 240 trial per condition per session, we have total 45120 rows in the data table.
-We purposely flatten the two factor so that we have a factor with four levels:
+With 47 subjects, 2 conditions, 2 sessions, 240 trial per condition per session, there are total 45120 rows in the data table.
+We purposefully flatten the two factor so that we have a factor with four levels:

 ```{r}
 levels(dat$com)